Capstone projects provide an unparalleled integrative, real-world, and team-driven learning experience.

-Capstone is a MEng degree requirement.
+Capstone is an MEng degree requirement.
 The goal of each project is to develop a technical solution that addresses an industry, market, or social need.
 Over the course of two semesters, full-time and continuing part-time (in their last year of the program) MEng students will work in teams of three to five students, where they develop effective leadership, communication, project management, and teaming skills.
-Teams will have support from a faculty or industry advisor as they progress through their capstone project.
+Teams will have support from a faculty or industry advisor as they progress through their Capstone project.
 This experience allows students to apply classroom learning to real-world challenges involving multiple stakeholders, while building skills that prepare them for their next career opportunity.

 Selection Process

-Students in BIOE, CEE, EECS, IEOR (general track), ME, MSE, NE will have an opportunity at the end of July to review a full list of projects for the 2025-26 academic year.
+Students in BIOE, CEE, EECS, IEOR (general track), ME, MSE, NE will have an opportunity at the end of July to review a full list of projects for the 2026-27 academic year.
 This is an exciting time and a crucial step for students to explore project proposals by reviewing 1-2 pages of project descriptions and supplemental materials (i.e., video recording of project description) in preparation for the project matching process happening in mid-August.

 Additionally, students will have a special opportunity to ask project advisors specific questions and learn more about projects during Virtual Capstone Project Advising Office Hours held August 6 – 8.
 This allows students to meet and network with faculty, industry, and partnering organizations that have proposed a project.